Use Cases - I want to…

 A massive amount of data exists in human-readable formats such as JSON, XML and CSV, which are not very efficient in terms of space usage and need to be parsed on load to turn into arrays or tables.
 Much faster processing times can be had with modern compact, optimised formats, such as parquet.

 Intake has a “persist” mechanism to transform any input data-source into the format most appropriate for that type of data, e.g., parquet for tabular data.
 The persisted data will be used in preference at analysis time, and the schedule for updating from the original source is configurable.
-The location of these persisted data-sets can be shared with others, so they can also gain the benefits, or the “export” variant can be used to produce an independent version in the same format, together with a spec to be reference it by - then you would share this spec with others.
+The location of these persisted data-sets can be shared with others, so they can also gain the benefits, or the “export” variant can be used to produce an independent version in the same format, together with a spec to reference it by; you would then share this spec with others.

 Security is important.
 Users’ identity and authority to view specific data should be established before handing over any sensitive bytes.
 It is, unfortunately, all too common for data scientists to include their username, passwords or other credentials directly in code, so that it can run automatically, thus presenting a potential security gap.